iruzo/gtk/README.md

 Alternatively, if you are not using our Nix module, you can grab the theme from [nixpkgs/catppuccin-gtk](https://github.com/NixOS/nixpkgs/blob/master/pkgs/data/themes/catppuccin-gtk/default.nix)

 ## Flatpak
-Flatpak by default restricts access to themes, to allow access, use the following:
+Flatpak by default restricts access to themes.
+To allow access, use the following:
 ```bash
 sudo flatpak override --filesystem=$HOME/.local/share/themes
 ```

-After you've allowed access, set the theme, using the following:
+After you've allowed access, set the theme using the following:
 ```bash
 # Change to suite your flavor / accent combination
 export FLAVOR="mocha"